twome/pinguno/readme.md

 # Pinguno - a personal internet uptime logger

 Pinguno is an app that continually "pings" a set of IP addresses and logs all the data in both human-readable and structured (JSON) formats.
 If you have troubles with the quality of your internet connection, you can use Pinguno's timestamped data to get better tech support (and hopefully a little more transparency) from your ISP, because you can identify all the exact times when your internet dropped.
-Pinguno is cross-platform, portable, runs on Node.js, and has a command-line interface,
+Pinguno is cross-platform, portable, runs on Node.js (included in the app download), and has a command-line interface.

 System requirements: